 There’s a lot going on here so I recommend reading this post then diving right in by grabbing a task on the tasks board and making something happen, rather than getting overwhelmed trying to understand everything right away.
 The community members that stick around are always the one’s who dive in right away.

-Here’s the link to our Android App if you haven’t already got it.
+Here’s the Android App for Meta.
 It does make communications easier and more fluid.
 The iOS version is coming soon.

 Come and say hi and tell people a bit about yourself and why you want to join us on this mission for a happier, kinder world.
 Don’t forget to follow the thread and say hi and make new members feel welcome.
 Their skills and enthusiasm brings all of our dreams closer.

 Joining the team means other members can reach out to you when they want feedback on their work and suggestions, or to ask if anyone can help with a React or Meteor related task.
 If you want to be actively engaged you should join this team.
 You will receive more notifications.

 To find, discuss and post specific tasks click the Sysadmin tag and then the ‘Tasks’ (or ‘board’) tab to find, discuss and post sysadmin related tasks.

 some users are seeing this tab called ‘Board’.
 Its a bizarre bug we’re working to solve

 These should be broken into self-contained actionable slices of 30mins to 1hr so people from around the world can contribute in bite-sized time contributions, rather than excluding those who aren’t able to commit large amount of time, and help those with bigger eyes than stomach who often start a big task with great intentions, but never finish it.
 They can be strung together, just move them all over and assign to yourself if you plan to tackle them in one sitting.